Anelosimus eximius: Colony distribution

 Colony distribution is known to occur in two manners: budding and dispersal.
 Budding occurs when an established colony splits into two or more independent webs, either due to being broken by falling debris or other accidents or due to a number of spiders establishing a secondary web in its vicinity.
 Dispersal occurs when a large number of mated females leave the colony and disperse individually, each creating a solitary web.
 These solitary females may be joined by other dispersing individuals, typically other females whose attempts to establish a new colony have failed.
-Newly-founded webs have high failure rates, but are more likely to survive if joined by other females.
 New colonies with multiple founders tend to be encountered near established webs, while single-founder webs are usually more distant.
 Males and juveniles do not leave their natal webs during dispersal events.
+Newly-founded webs have high failure rates, but are more likely to survive if joined by other females.
+The primary cause of new colony failure is predation, usually by other theridiid spiders or by wasps.
+Small webs, particularly ones without remaining adult spiders, are also vulnerable to storms due to the limited ability of juveniles or solitary females to repair them.

 These patterns of distribution lead to A. eximius colonies often occurring in aggregations of two to forty distinct webs, which may be separated from other such clusters by distances ranging from a few meters to several kilometers.
 Colonies within a single cluster tend to be derived from budding events, while distinct clusters may originally become established through dispersal founder events.
 Neighboring colonies are typically in close proximity, and may share the same knockdown threads or be in physical contract.
 Gene flow among colonies within a single cluster is high.
 Gene flow is low to absent among distinct clusters, as individual spiders do not typically move between unrelated colonies.
 It is however possible that new colonies might be established by a number of unrelated females.
 Consequently, populations of A. eximius exist as mosaics consisting of groups of geographically and genetically distinct colony clusters.

-Predators
+Predators and commensals

 A. eximius is preyed upon by Zatypota parasitoid wasps, the larva of which feed on the spider's hemolymph and induce the spider to move away and spin an abnormal web, serving as a cocoon for the pupating insect to feed on the spider and emerge.
 The process is particularly noteworthy because the actions induced do not seem to be part of the spider's typical behaviour repertoire.
+Trypoxylon wasps have also been recorded to enter A. eximius webs to capture spiders.

+A. eximius are often inhabited by commensals of other species.
+Other theridiid spiders, such as members of the Argyrodes genus, are the most common, and mostly inhabit upper strands.
+These attempt to feed on prey items, but are not recorded to attack colony members.
+Crematogaster ants are also known to enter webs, and will feed on prey remains, egg sacs, and spiderlings.